GovReady/govready-q/README.md

 ## Testing

-To run the integration tests you'll also need to install `chromedriver` e.g., `brew install chromedriver`
+To run the integration tests, you'll also need to install chromedriver:

+	sudo apt-get install chromium-chromedriver   (on Ubuntu)
+	brew install chromedriver                    (on Mac)

-The test suite is run with: `./manage.py test`
+Then run the test suite with:

+	./manage.py test

-We have continuous integration set up with CircleCI at https://circleci.com/gh/GovReady/govready-q.
+We also have continuous integration set up with CircleCI at https://circleci.com/gh/GovReady/govready-q.

-## Generating screenshots

-It is possible to create a PDF containing screenshots of a module being completed automatically:

-* You must have the module loaded into your local database using `load_modules`.

-* Then create a fixture using the `create_fixture` management command containing a test user & test organization plus the modules you need to run the test.

-* Finally use the `take_module_screenshots` management command to start a Selenium browser session and take screenshots.
-Give it the fixture file and the ID of a question in the project specified in the `create_fixture` command.

-Like this:

-	./manage.py load_modules
-	./manage.py create_fixture local/ssp/project > /tmp/ssp.json
-	./manage.py take_module_screenshots /tmp/ssp.json fisma_level

 # <a name="license"></a>License / Credits